Last revised: June 4, 2020

 A reminder of the previous discussion of Luke 24:26 (“Was it not necessary for the Messiah to suffer these things?”) may suggest why it would seem natural to include Jesus’ death in God’s “fixed purpose and foreknowledge” [Acts 2:23].
 His death was no surprise to God, nor should it be to those who meditate on the pattern of prophetic destiny that the narrator finds in Scripture and recent history.
 The destiny of God’s prophets includes suffering and rejection, for they must speak God’s word to a blind and resistant world and must bear the brunt of this resistance. (p.
 37)

 I thought it interesting that a biblical scholar would reach a Girardian conclusion independently of a Girardian reading.
 Yet he falls short of full Girardian insight.
 He sees that the NT, Luke in particular, interprets prophetic destiny in terms of suffering and rejection.
 And he makes the connection with divine “purpose and foreknowledge.”
 But he doesn’t come to see the reason why; he doesn’t come to see the anthropological necessity.
-The closet Tannehill comes to a reason for persecution of the prophets is: “for they must speak God’s word to a blind and resistant world.”
+The closest Tannehill comes to a reason for persecution of the prophets is: “for they must speak God’s word to a blind and resistant world.”
 The latter is true enough, but mimetic theory helps the prophet to also understand why the world is blind and resistant.
 Mimetic theory helps us to understand what it is that generates such blindness and resistance.
 Moreover, it helps us to understand the necessity of rejecting and causing the prophets to suffer, in the first place, which derives from an anthropological necessity due to our fallenness under the powers of the Generative Mimetic Scapegoating Mechanism.
 The “world” is resistant to God’s word, causing suffering to those who speak it, precisely because God’s word means to reveal to us our anthropological need to have someone suffer and be rejected.
 The crucifixion of the prophet Jesus, and God’s subsequent raising him from the dead, reveals these powers for all to see, making a prophet out of anyone who catches the Spirit of that revelation.

 3. In teaching the Spring Term 2000 of the intro religion class at Carthage College, I heard from the students often, in one form or another, the question, “Do you have to go to church to be religious?”
 Many of them wanted to answer “No” to that question in order to justify themselves.